-Aged 50, is a Non-executive Director of both the Company and BOCHK.
-Mr. Hua is also an Executive Vice President of BOC.
-Mr. Hua is a member of the Risk Management Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Hua is also the Chairman of the Board of Directors of BOC-CC.
-Mr. Hua was an Executive Assistant President of BOC from June 1994 to December 1998.
-Mr. Hua graduated from Peking University in 1984 with a bachelor's degree and obtained a master's degree from Hunan University in 1996.
+Aged 50.
+Non-executive Director of the Company and BOCHK.
+Executive Vice President of BOC.
+Member of the Risk Management Committee of the Company and BOCHK.
+Chairman of BOC-CC.
+Executive Assistant President of BOC from 1994 to 1998.

 Mr. LI Zaohang, Non-executive Director